Tag Archives: Michelle Paver

 All the outdoors things inaccessible to today’s children – unsupervised by adults, expected to be self-sufficient at the age of twelve, adventuring to unfamiliar places, making a den, lighting a fire, navigating, foraging, analysing geography, weather and threats.
 Her child characters have respect for their world, they are brave, adventurous and learn quickly from their mistakes.
 If they don’t, they will die: these are not gentle stories but they are a preparation for the real world where children must learn for themselves how to survive.

-And read my reviews of two other adult novels by Michelle Paver:-
+And read my reviews of these other novels by Michelle Paver:-

 THIN AIR